Synchronising files across machines

 14 Upspin

-Choose this if… you prize elegance above comprehensibility and but intermittently descend from the heights of your research program in abstract category theory to quotidian normalcy in order to share files.
+Choose this if… you prize elegance above comprehensibility and intermittently descend from the heights of your research program in abstract category theory to quotidian normalcy in order to share files.

 Upspin is hard to explain, specifically because I don’t understand it.
 It’s not really a sync service (I think) but it fills some of the same niches.
 Rclone on steroids, with a server process, something like that?